 - We do not factor in rebates which can be earned from booking hotels through shopping portals.

 - We do not factor in extra points earned on paid stays for those with elite status.

 - We do not factor in rewards earned from credit card spend at hotels.

 - We do not factor in hotel loyalty program promotions: Most promotions, but not all, only offer incentives for paid stays.
 We often see promos offering bonus points, double or triple points, free night awards, etc.

 For those who cherry-pick the best value awards, I included percentile results so that you can pick your own point valuation for your own purposes.
-For example, if you feel confident that you’ll only use Wyndham points for the best 20% of awards, you could use the 80th percentile: 1.10 cents per point for Go Free awards.
-This means that 20% of the time, Wyndham points should be worth that much (1.1 cents per point) or more.
-Or, if you’re confident that you’ll mostly use Go Fast awards, you can pick from those values instead.
+For example, if you feel confident that you’ll only use Wyndham points for the best 20% of awards, you could use the 80th percentile: 1.14 cents per point.
+This means that 20% of the time, Wyndham points should be worth that much (1.14 cents per point) or more.

 For a complete list of Reasonable Redemption Values (and links to posts like this one), see: Reasonable Redemption Values (RRVs).